whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 ##### Step Three:
 Run the script: 'python [bot.py](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/bot.py)'

-Telegram expands YouTube links, creating a card for each video, including a play-in-Telegram preview, the video's title & description, and the original link, which, when clicked, launches the YouTube app (on iOS).
+Telegram expands YouTube links, creating a card for each video (see example.jpg), including a play-in-Telegram preview, the video's title & description, and the original link, which, when clicked, launches the YouTube app (on iOS).

-Optional: set-up a cron job to run bot.py on a schedule
+Optional: set-up a cron job to run bot.py on a schedule.